mkiol/dsnote/README.md

  - Base package "Speech Note" (net.mkiol.SpeechNote)
  - Optional add-on for NVIDIA graphics card "Speech Note NVIDIA" (net.mkiol.SpeechNote.Addon.nvidia)
- - Optional (and not recommended) add-on for AMD graphics card "Speech Note AMD" (net.mkiol.SpeechNote.Addon.amd)
+ - Optional add-on for AMD graphics card "Speech Note AMD" (net.mkiol.SpeechNote.Addon.amd)

 Base package includes all the dependencies needed to run every feature of the application.
 Add-ons add the capability of GPU acceleration, which speeds up some operations in the application.